i am: stronger than I thought.

 i fear: being judged wrongly

-the pain and happiness of others
+i feel: the pain and happiness of others

 i hear: voices from the days gone by!